 1.4 STUDENT GRIEVANCE POLICY & PROCEDURES

 Student Grievance Policy & Procedures are outlined at as follows:

-- 1. Make an informal complaint to the faculty member or staff member in in question. - 2.
-Next make a formal complaint to the supervisor. - 3.
+- 1. Make an informal complaint to the faculty member or staff member in question. - 2.
+Make a formal complaint to the Chief Academic Officer. - 3.
 Request a hearing.